 - Date of Entry List the date you started in the upper school at Wellington.
 For many of you, this will be August of your 9th grade year.
 If you transferred in, change the date accordingly. - Other Schools If you have attended another high school, search for this school here.
 Make sure your dates of attendance match up. - Colleges and Universities If you have completed any dual credit or any online college courses, please report the name of the college/university here.
-This does not include AP credit. - o "College credit awarded" should be checked. - If you have already completed a course, mark "Transcript available" as well.
-If you will take your first class this year, do not mark this box. - Do not select any degree.
+This does not include AP credit. - "College credit awarded" should be checked. - If you have already completed a course, mark "Transcript available" as well.
+If you will take your first class this year, do not mark this box. - Do not select any degree. - Grades - Class rank reporting: none - GPA scale reporting: This question is optional.
+Leave the pull-down menu at "Choose and option" in order to skip the next question. - Cumulative GPA: Wellington does not provide GPAs on transcripts.
+If a college/university explicitly requests this information, our office can provide it.
+Therefore, you can leave this question blank or see Mrs. Nally if you would like to discuss your response further. - o GPA weight: unweighted - Current or Most Recent Year Courses - You must list every course individually (up to 15 classes). - We follow a trimester schedule. - We offer Advanced and Honors courses.
+You do not need to indicate a "level" for classes that are not Advanced or Honors. - Honors - Report any school recognitions (i.e. honors convocation), regional/local, or national/international recognitions that are academic in nature.
+This is where you want to brag! - Community-Based Organizations If you work with an additional college planning program that offers free assistance, list that information here.